rossiluis22/water_meter/README.md

 ## INSTRUCTION
 ### FLASHING YOUR ESP8266
 1. Flash your Wemos D1 Mini Pro or ESP8266 with Tasmota.
 For more instruction follow [this link](https://github.com/arendst/Tasmota)
-2. Open the already downloaded files and navigate to ..\Tasmota-X.XX.XX\tasmota open the project in Arduino IDE and then Edit the [my_user_config.h](https://github.com/rossiluis22/water_meter/blob/master/photo_reference/my_user_config.png?raw=true) with your Wifi values and your preferences
+2. Open the already downloaded files and navigate to ..\Tasmota-X.XX.XX\tasmota open the project in Arduino IDE and then Edit the [my_user_config.h](https://github.com/rossiluis22/water_meter/blob/master/photo_reference/my_user_config.png?raw=true) with your Wifi value, you can also add your MQTT server info otherwise you can add them later and finally **Upload** it to your Wemos D1 Mini Pro / ESP8266
+### CONFIGURING TASMOTA

-3. Go to your browser and enter the Wemos IP address
+1. Go to your browser and enter the Wemos D1 Mini Pro / ESP8266
-4. Then go to `Configuration-->Configure MQTT`and add your MQTT server info
+2. Then go to `Configuration-->Configure MQTT`and add your MQTT server info
-5. Go to `Configure Module` --> Module Type `Generic (18)` --> D2  **GPIO4** `COUNTER1`
+3. Go to `Configure Module` --> Module Type `Generic (18)` --> D2  **GPIO4** `COUNTER1`